GeeksHubs/typescript-di-typeorm-ddd-skeletor/README.md

     <img src="https://github.com/GeeksHubsAcademy/2020-geekshubs-media/blob/master/image/logo.png">
 </p>

-Example of a Nodejs application using TypeScript, Inversify abd  TypeORM made with :two_hearts:
+Example of a Nodejs application using TypeScript, Inversify and  TypeORM made with :two_hearts:

 If you like it, don't forget to give us some :star::star::star: